 Raspberry Pi For Dummies Cheat Sheet

 The Raspberry Pi is perhaps the most inspiring computer available today.
 It comes with the tools you need to start making your own software, and you can connect your own electronic inventions to it.
 It's different from other computers you've used, however, so it can take a little time to get started with it.
-These tips show you how to discover and install great free software on your Raspberry Pi and how to fix common problems in your Raspberry Pi setup.
+These tips show you how to discover and install great free software on your Raspberry Pi and how to program in Scratch.

 How to Install Games and Other Software on the Raspberry Pi